 In FY 2020, the Authority was awarded an IHBG Competitive Grant for the purpose of rehabilitating three existing rental units to Section 504 standards and constructing three new Section 504 rental units.
-Plans to begin work in FY 2021 were postponed to FY 2022 due to staffing shortages, contract labor and material shortages and cost increases, and additional workload created by COVID-related programs and funding.
+Plans to begin work in FY 2021 and FY 2022 were postponed due to staffing shortages, contract labor and material shortages and cost increases, and additional workload created by COVID-related programs and funding.
+During the period the Authority hired a permanent full-time Projects Coordinator to help facilitate the project.